Saint-Chamond (tank): The Schneider

-In January 1915, the French arms manufacturer Schneider sent out its chief designer, Eugène Brillié, to investigate tracked tractors from the American Holt Company, at that time participating in a test programme in England.
+In January 1915, the French arms manufacturer Schneider sent its chief designer, Eugène Brillié, to investigate tracked tractors from the American Holt Company, at that time participating in a test programme in England.
 The original French project was to provide mobility to mechanical wire-cutting machines of the Breton-Pretot type.
 On his return Brillié, who had earlier been involved in designing armoured cars for Spain, convinced the company management to initiate studies on the development of a Tracteur blindé et armé ("armoured and armed tractor"), based on the Baby Holt chassis, two of which were ordered.

 Experiments on the Holt caterpillar tracks started in May 1915 at the Schneider plant with a 75 hp wheel-steered model and the 45 hp all-caterpillar Baby Holt, showing the superiority of the latter.
 On 16 June, new experiments followed in front of the President of the French Republic, and on 10 September for Commander Ferrus, an officer who had been involved in the study (and ultimate abandonment) of the Levavasseur tank project in 1908.

 In early 1916, the first prototype of the Schneider tank was assembled in an army workshop.
 It featured tracks from the American-made Holt caterpillar tractors that were already used in France for towing heavy artillery.
 Private Pierre Lescure designed the fighting compartment.
 Lieutenant Fouché lengthened the tracks to improve trench-crossing ability.
 In this early form the prototype of the Schneider was called Tracteur A - not for security reasons, but because nobody knew exactly how to call such vehicles; the French word char was not yet applied to tanks.
 Eugène Brillié, the chief designer at Schneider, rejected this Tracteur A prototype.
 Instead he had invented a tail for his own tank's chassis thus providing the same trench crossing ability but for less overall weight and length.